MahApps/MahApps.Metro/_includes/controls.md

 You can bind to/set `IsChecked` to switch between the two states.

 ###TextBox
-There is just the one style in this library for `TextBox`, however it does have a special attached property for creating 'watermarked' textboxes.
+There is just the one style in this library for `TextBox`, however it does have a special attached property for creating 'watermarked' textboxes and for added a 'clear' button.

 **What is a watermark?**
 Watermarked - in the context of textboxes - refers to text that appears in the textbox *before* the user has focussed or entered text.
 This is often an alternative to having a set of labels, you can instead just have a textbox with a watermark like 'search terms go here'.